googleads

-Welding is the process of fusing two or more parts using heat, pressure, or both.
-It’s often done on metal, thermoplastics, and even wood.
-The resulting joint is known as a weldment, and the conjoined parts are known as the parent material.
-The material used to create the weldment is called a filler or consumable.
-Some people would say that welding is an art form since some materials call for specific processes or techniques.
+Welding is a process that fuses two or more materials, typically metals, by using heat, pressure, or both.
+This creates a permanent bond known as a weldment, and the original pieces being joined are called the parent materials.
+The material added to help form the weld is known as a filler or consumable.
+Welding is used in manufacturing, repair, and fabrication across a wide range of industries.
+Some people would say welding is an art form since some materials require specific processes or techniques.

 Thinking about starting a career in welding?
 It helps to know some key industry terms, applications, and more.
-Start with understanding the types of welds you’ll be asked to create and build your knowledge from there.
+We’ll break down the most important types of welding, joint configurations, and processes, plus how you can start a career in welding.

 Types of Welds